Sophist-UK/Tranzakt/Design.md

 * Queue management (if we ever implement batch queuing) using Laravel Horizon
 * Support for SQL Transactions - all or nothing changes on submitting a form.
 * Support for proper foreign-key relationships in SQL.

+# Laravel Research Results
+Laravel Scout for search
+Vite (bundled with Laravel 8) for bundling JS files to reduce number of downloads

+# Other resources
+vertabelo.com Physical Data Model for inspiration on table editor